XuanchenLin/NanUI/docs/en-US/using-borderless-style-window.md

   // BorderlessWindowProperties.InactiveBorderColor = Color.DarkRed;
   ```

-  Set the `BorderColor` property to set the border color in the active state of the window; set the ʻInactiveBorderColor` property to set the border color in the inactive state.
-When ʻInactiveBorderColor` is set to NULL, NanUI will automatically use the color value of `BorderColor` to calculate a suitable color for the border of the Formium window.
+  Set the `BorderColor` property to set the border color in the active state of the window; set the `InactiveBorderColor` property to set the border color in the inactive state.
+When `InactiveBorderColor` is set to NULL, NanUI will automatically use the color value of `BorderColor` to calculate a suitable color for the border of the Formium window.

   ![None](../images/bordereffect-borderline.png)